andrewfurey21/bpu/README.md

-# TAGE branch predictor
+# Branch Predictors

-An implementation of the TAGE branch predictor that runs on the [Championship Branch Prediction simulator](https://ericrotenberg.wordpress.ncsu.edu/cbp2025/)
+This repo contains implementations of different branch predictors.
+It uses the [Championship Branch Prediction simulator](https://ericrotenberg.wordpress.ncsu.edu/cbp2025/) to gather data on how well it predicts conditional branches.

+## Predictors

+- [ ] TAGE
+- [ ] Perceptron